Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with

 \subsection{Synchronized AMR for INSE}

-Replace the discrete operators in \eqref{eq:GePUP-IMEX} with their composite counterparts, employ the components discussed in the previous subsections, and we obtain an adaptive method for INSE with Dirichlet conditions without subcycling in time.
-This method can be considered as an extension of our previous AMR algorithms for solving the advection-diffusion equation \cite{zhang2012fourthAMR-ADE} and INSE with periodic boundary conditions \cite{Zhang2014fourthorderapproximateprojection}.
-Since the same time step size is used for the entire hierarchy, different levels of composite data are \emph{always at the same time}.
+Replace the discrete operators in \eqref{eq:GePUP-IMEX} with their composite counterparts, employ the components discussed in the previous subsections, and we obtain a synchronized adaptive method for INSE with Dirichlet conditions.
+This method can be considered as an extension of our previous synchronized AMR algorithms for solving the advection-diffusion equation \cite{zhang2012fourthAMR-ADE} and INSE with periodic boundary conditions \cite{Zhang2014fourthorderapproximateprojection}.
+Since the same time step size is used for the entire hierarchy, different levels of composite data are \emph{always synchronized at the same time}.

 This synchronized AMR algorithm is not the most efficient, since the uniform time step size is restricted by numerical stability on the finest level.
-Nonetheless, it is useful for jump-starting AMR methods with subcycling in time; see \Cref{subsec:single-level-advance}.
+Nonetheless, it is useful for jump-starting the subcycled AMR; see \Cref{subsec:single-level-advance}.